My favorite sourdough bread recipe, step by step! This is how I bake delicious sourdough bread with great results, every time.

 - Cover each basket with a plastic bag; use a clip to seal bag.
 Let dough rest in bags at room temperature 20 minutes, then transfer to refrigerator for an overnight proof.

 - At 7:30 a.m. (next day) PREHEAT: Place an oven rack on bottom third of oven.
 Place deep side of combo cooker facing down on one side of oven rack; place shallow side of combo cooker facing up on other side.
 Preheat oven to 510 degrees F for 1 hour.

-- Remove one dough from refrigerator and plastic bag.
+- Just before baking, remove one dough from refrigerator and plastic bag.
 Place a sheet of parchment paper and a cutting board on top of basket.
 Carefully invert basket with cutting board so dough lands on parchment paper.
 Remove basket.
 Use a bread lame to score top of dough.